A hierarchical expected improvement method for Bayesian optimization

 \section{Hierarchical Expected Improvement}

 {To address the aforementioned limitations, we present a new Hierarchical EI (HEI) method, which integrates parameter uncertainty within a \textit{closed-form} acquisition function, thus allowing for efficient optimization of sequential queries.
 In employing a hierarchical Bayesian framework for expected improvement, the HEI can be shown to enjoy similar theoretical convergence guarantees as the $\epsilon$-EI in \cite{bull2011convergence} for global optimization, thus addressing the limitation from Proposition \ref{prop:ei} for the standard EI.
 In contrast to the $\epsilon$-EI, however, the HEI achieves this purely via a hierarchical Bayesian model, without a need for an ad-hoc variance inflation or $\epsilon$-greedy sampling.
 As such, the HEI can provide an improved trade-off between exploration and exploitation in practice, which then translates to better optimization performance given limited function evaluations, as we show later.}

 A key ingredient for the HEI is a \textit{hierarchical} GP model on $f(\bx)$.
-Let us adopt the universal kriging model \eqref{eqn:uk}, but now with the following hierarchical priors assigned on parameters $(\boldsymbol{\beta},\sigma^2)$:
+Let us adopt the universal kriging model \eqref{eqn:uk}, but now with the following hierarchical priors assigned on two \cbl{independent} parameters $(\boldsymbol{\beta},\sigma^2)$:

 In words, the coefficients $\boldsymbol{\beta}$ are assigned a flat improper ({i.e.}, non-informative) prior over $\RR^q$, and the process variance $\sigma^2$ is assigned a conjugate inverse-Gamma prior with shape and scale parameters $a$ and $b$, respectively.
 The idea is to leverage this hierarchical structure on model parameters to account for estimation uncertainty, while preserving a closed-form criterion for efficient sequential sampling. {In what follows, we first introduce the HEI for \textit{fixed} GP length-scale parameters $\boldsymbol{\theta}$ for ease of exposition; Section \ref{sec:alg} then presents the full HEI procedure with \textit{estimated} length-scales, with corresponding theoretical analysis in Section \ref{sec:the}.}

 The next lemma provides the posterior distribution of $f(\bx)$ under this hierarchical model:

 \begin{lemma} Assume the universal kriging model \eqref{eqn:uk} with hierarchical priors \eqref{eqn:gp} and $n > q$.
 Given data $\mathcal{D}_n$, we have